jrutter/100daysofcode/README.md

 # I've joined the #100DaysOfCode Challenge as of December 30, 2017

 ## Projects
-* Day001 - Current : StandupStash.com - At Day 25, moved to it's own repository.
+* Day001 - Day 038 : StandupStash.com - At Day 25, moved to it's own repository.
 Just using this repo to update the log.
+I need to take some courses before going any farther on this one.
+* Day 038 - Current : Taking a https://www.codecademy.com/ course on ExpressJS, will spin up a new repository for this coursework.

 ## Contents
 * [Rules](rules.md)